 The process of casting the show was exhaustive.
 Roddenberry didn’t like Patrick Stewart for the captain for quite a while.
 He made Patrick audition with a wig at one point, because he wanted a full head of hair.
 Bo Svenson auditioned for his part, along with countless others.
 For Patrick’s part, when he learned it was a multi-year commitment he didn’t want to even audition!
 “I had too many things I wanted to do.”
 Ian McKellen also warned him off taking the part.
 However as he explains, every friend and acquaintance in Hollywood said the same thing to him: “Patrick don’t worry about it, you cannot revive an iconic series.
 The show will be canceled sometime in the first season.
 Make some good money, get a tan, then come back home.”
 Patrick relented, and auditioned.
-It wasn’t until after the producers had been working on Roddenberry for weeks, and after auditioning every other candidate for the role, that Gene relented.
-In fact Corey Allen, who directed the pilot took Patrick aside and worked with him for an hour, privately, to prepare him for the audition.
+It wasn’t until after the producers had been working on Roddenberry for weeks, and after auditioning every other candidate for the role, that Gene agreed to an audition.
+In fact Corey Allen, who directed the pilot, took Patrick aside and worked with him for an hour to prepare him for the audition.
 To this day, though, there is no good answer to the question, “Why does the French captain have a British accent?”
 If you’re going to make him French–a man who grew up in France–casting someone with a British accent is incongruous.
 Patrick has said he was very intimidated by working in the US.
 He had never been in front of a camera in the United States, and here he was working in Paramount Studios.
 He recalls that after an interview on the set very early on, LeVar Burton came up to him and said, “cucumber soup.
 Man, you are as cool as cucumber soup!”